kelwyres/Bactabolize/README.md

 ## FBA overview
-Flux balance analysis here has been designed around (1) simulating growth on various media, and (2) identifying extracellular metabolites as a source of four specific chemical elements (carbon, phosphate, nitrogen, and sulfur).
-The identification of potential chemical element sources is generally performed on minimal media with all other extracellular metabolite exchanges blocked.
-For each extracellular metabolite that could act as a potential chemical element source (i.e. containing one or more atoms of the respective element), the corresponding exchange is enabled and FBA is performed.
-Additionally, when the metabolite does not contain one or more elements, the appropriate default exchanges for these are enabled.
-Where a metabolite is a potential source for multiple elements, all combinations are examined.
+Flux balance analysis here has been designed around (1) simulating growth on various media, and (2) identifying extracellular metabolites as a source of carbon, phosphate, nitrogen, and/or sulfur.
+An extracellular metabolite is considered a potential source of an element if it is present in the metabolite chemical formular (e.g. a metabolite is a potential carbon source if it contains carbon).
+In order to test whether a metabolite can be utilised in a draft model as an element source, FBA is performed with only the media-defined exchanges and the target metabolite exchange enabled.
+Additionally, the exchange of any default element source is disable in the minimal media as required for testing (i.e. when testing a metabolite as a source of carbon, the default carbon source exchange is disabled).
+Where a metabolite contains more than one of the four elements, all combinations are tested.
 The `fba_spec` JSON file defines the type of FBA to perform, the media that it is performed on, and the default element sources.
 Here is an example:
 ```json
 {
   "m9": {